Brachycephalic Obstructive Airway Syndrome (BOAS)

 What is Brachycephalic Obstructive Airway Syndrome (BOAS)?

-The term “Brachycephalic Syndrome” (BS) refers to a group of conditions resulting from the body conformation of dogs with short noses (brachycephalic dogs).
+The term “Brachycephalic Obstructive Airway Syndrome” (BOAS) refers to a group of conditions resulting from the body conformation of dogs with short noses (brachycephalic dogs).
 Common breeds of brachycephalic dogs include English and French bulldogs, Pugs, Shih-Tzus and Pekingese.
 Other breeds with longer noses, such as Cavalier King Charles Spaniels and Staffordshire Bull Terriers, can also be affected, although less commonly.

 Why are only certain breeds affected by Brachycephalic Syndrome?

 Breeds with short noses have a compacted skeleton, causing a number of malformations, including in their nasal cavities and spine and their tails, but have normal amounts of skin and soft tissue.
 Their soft tissue is therefore excessive for their skeleton, explaining the amount of skin folds brachycephalic dogs have on their faces and bodies.
 Similar folds and excessive soft tissues are present inside the body, leading to a number of obstructions, including in their airway.
 Frequently, these skin folds in themselves will cause dermatological problems (skin fold disease), and occasionally need to be surgically resected.